The Risks of Companion AI for Kids and Teens:

 Steps to take to keep kids safe

-Open Communication and Critical Thinking
+Encourage Open Communication and Critical Thinking

-• Tell them to come to you right away if they find themselves in a difficult or uncomfortable situation or if one of these characters brings up an inappropriate subject or encourages them toward negative behavior.
+• Tell kids to come to you right away if they find themselves in a difficult or uncomfortable situation or if one of these characters brings up an inappropriate subject or encourages them toward negative behavior.

 Review Privacy Settings and Monitor Interactions